Let’s jump into the pit and take a closer look at what are the best lump charcoals available today.

 If it gets wet for some reason, lay it out on a tarp or paper under the sun to dry for a couple of days.
 Charcoal will keep indefinitely, and that’s why archaeologists use it for carbon dating campfires that are thousands of years old.

 But, you need to keep your charcoal bone dry.
 Otherwise, it won’t burn properly and can become moldy, giving your food a bad flavor.

 Check out our guide on the best way to store charcoal for details.

 Lump charcoal is the way to go if you like quality smoked meats or hot fires.

-Choose brands that use sustainable methods, has big pieces and is consistent from top to bottom of the bag.
+Choose brands that use sustainable methods, have big pieces, and are consistent from top to bottom of the bag.

-Lump charcoal works with any type of grill and lights quickly so you can start grilling or smoking in about 7 to 10 minutes.
+Lump charcoal works with any type of grill, and it lights quickly, so you can start grilling or smoking in about 7 to 10 minutes.
 Each kind of wood will impart its own natural flavor characteristic to anything you cook with it, so do experiment with single species for variety.

 If you found this article interesting, please do share it with other grillers, especially those who use briquettes.